markand/irccd/plugins/ask/ask.md

 irccd: markand, No.
 ````

-## Configuration
+## File

-By default, **ask** will only answer yes or no. It's possible to add any answers you want in the file **answers.conf**
+By default, **ask** will only answer yes or no. It's possible to add any answers you want in the file **answers.conf** located in the ask
-located in the ask configuration directory.
+configuration directory.

 Just add one line per answer like this: